 database of records we began in 2001 to make our installments with updated maps available on these pages.
 Following the publication of our last installment in 2014 in Phytoneuron, which completed the coverage of all

-New England taxa, the entire web site was reorganized, revised, updated and corrected as of December 2016.
+New England taxa, the entire web site has been reorganized, revised, updated and corrected.

 The number of taxa included in the Atlas are as follows: